camunda/infra-global-github-actions/teams/infra/pull-request/README.md

   * `release.yml` - gets triggered on pushes to the mainline branch and calls `release-please` under the hood.
 You can just copy [the example]()
   * `automerge.yml` - ideally a cronjob (e.g. `weekly`) which leverages `pascalgn/automerge-action` to merge.
 You can just copy [the example](./automerge/README.md) from the readme into your workflows folder.

-Once everything got merged, you'll ideally be presented with a new release PR which you can merge directly or wait for the automerge to kick in.
+Once everything got merged, you'll see a new release PR which you can merge directly or wait for the automerge workflow to do it.

 ## Integration Examples
 * Simple release: https://github.com/camunda/infra-k8s-webhook/pull/86